Micbran/ttrpg-resources/content/docs/mythras/resources/rules.md

   - Change Range: Combat action (costing AP), opponent can attempt to counter if they have Action Points
     - Opposed Evade skill test
     - The opponent can instead _attack_, making this instead Combat Style vs. Evade, working like a standard differential roll.
-      - In this case, no matter what, the distance is bridged, even if the attack succeeds.
+      - No matter what the distance is bridged, even if the attack succeeds.

+#### Hit Locations
+As you may (or may not) have noticed, different locations have different hit points and AP.
+These hit locations are chosen randomly (unless of course, you use the 'Choose Location' Special Effect).
+That's all.
+It's a d20 chart, just for the record.
+6 of the locations (legs, abdomen, chest, arms) are 15%, head is 10%.